sahasranshuu/movie-recommender-system/README.md

 - Add collaborative filtering for user-personalized recommendations
 - Include movie trailers and ratings
-- Deploy on Streamlit Cloud or Hugging Face Spaces
+- Deploy on Streamlit Cloud or Hugging Face Spaces.